anunnaki7/Master-Perionica/README.md

 # 🚀 Deploy

-Za produkciju pokrenite:
+To deploy to production, run the following command:
 `vercel --prod`

 ---

 ## 🤝 Contributing
 Contributions make the open-source community an amazing place to learn, inspire, and create.
+Any contributions are greatly appreciated!

-1. 🍴 Fork the Project
+1. 🍴 **Fork the Project**
-2. 🌿 Create your Feature Branch
+2. 🌿 **Create your Feature Branch**
-3. 💾 Commit your Changes
+3. 💾 **Commit your Changes**
-4. 📤 Push to the Branch
+4. 📤 **Push to the Branch**
-5. 🔃 Open a Pull Request
+5. 🔃 **Open a Pull Request**

 ---